Monthly Close: From Two Weeks to Two Hours

 - Pipeline runs automatically overnight on the last day of the month

-- Anomalies flagged for review: finance team reviews and resolves in 2-3 hours
+- Anomalies flagged for review: finance team resolves in 2–3 hours

 - Reports automatically generated and sent to dashboards by 9 AM on the 2nd